Sxyntheon/HTML/README.md

 # HTML
-Different HTML and CSS website-builds
+Different HTML and CSS website-builds including some JavaScript